drivy/jobs/mobile/README.md

 We are interested in seeing code that is clean, simple and robust, don’t overlook edge cases.

 We don’t except you to be a top-notch designer, but we want to see how you would handle some styling of this app.\
-Do not hesitate to take inspiration from Getaround or anywhere else !
+Do not hesitate to take inspiration from Getaround or your favorite app !

 Feel free to use any libraries and technics you are confortable with but again, keep it simple and do not make a showcase app for every library you know.